CenterForOpenScience/Employee-Manual/index.md

 Catered Meals and Fully Stocked Kitchen
 ------------------

 The COS refrigerator and kitchen cabinets are fully stocked with the staff’s favorite snacks and beverages.
 If you notice the kitchen is out of something, write it on the blue dry erase board.
-If you have any special requests for snacks or beverages, let the Office Manager know.
+If you have any special requests for snacks or beverages, let the Events and Facilities Manager know.

 Wednesdays and Fridays are left over days – many times there will be leftovers from Tuesday and Thursday’s catered lunches.
 Help yourself or take some home with you.
 Remember: if you’re the last person to eat left-overs, make sure to put them away and clean up.